 In fact, managing CRM as an IT project is one of the central reasons why so many CRM initiatives fail.
-This emphasizes that CRM is a practice that spans over the entire organization, and that CRM systems merely form the technology supporting the processes needed to reach the company’s CRM strategy.
+This emphasises that CRM is a practice that spans over the entire organisation, and that CRM systems merely form the technology supporting the processes needed to reach the company’s CRM strategy.

 Companies are investing more in CRM than ever.
 According to Gartner (2017), CRM systems became the world’s largest software market in 2017.
-It is further expected to be the fastest growing software market by 2018.
+It is further expected to be the fastest-growing software market by 2018.
 There are many reasons why CRM is so important, and I would like to point out three reasons that are of particular importance for Visma.

-CRM increases an organization’s agility and flexibility
+CRM increases an organisation’s agility and flexibility

 A second reason is how having a CRM system as the backbone for all systems that support internal processes, reduces integration efforts and manual tailoring.
 This increases a company’s ability to execute on strategic goals.
 Imagine that you initiate many good initiatives, but manual development requires you to start from scratch and to develop the solutions that get you there completely on your own.

-Analytics first, then AI.
-CRM is an enabler
+Analytics first, then AI–CRM is an enabler

-A last principal benefit provided by a CRM system and strategy is that it enables a company to have all data available by storing it in one place, and to ensure sufficient quality of that data.
+A last principal benefit provided by a CRM system and strategy is that it enables a company to have all data available by storing it in one place and to ensure sufficient quality of that data.
 Reading technology-reviews and news these days gives the impression that almost any problem can be solved just by throwing AI on it.